 Novelty was found in the S50’s chassis, which eschewed the S40’s X configuration for a perimeter frame.
 A foundation that would remain in every subsequent Crown until 1999, when the unibody S170 series appeared.

 Regardless of the new chassis, wheelbase remained at 105.9 in.
-Length had increased a scant 2″ and width remained basically the same.
+Length had increased a scant 2″ and width remained basically the same as before.
 Powerplants included Toyota’s 1.994cc inline-4 and two inline-6 options in 2L and 2.2L displacements.
-Steering was Toyota’s preferred recirculating ball, and suspension was thanks to struts up front with torsion bars, and semielliptical leafs aided by shocks at the rear.
+Steering was Toyota’s preferred recirculating ball, and suspension was thanks to struts up front with torsion bars.
+At the rear, coils and shocks were found on the sedan/coupes, with the wagon and ute using semielliptical leafs aided by shocks.
 Further news on the line was the S40’s exclusive Crown Eight discontinuation in favor of the new Toyota Century.

 Interiors looked the Japanese “large car” part, with an uncluttered and attractive look that mixed Euro and American tendencies.
 Two options of manuals were offered, in 3 and 4 speed varieties.
 While automatics came in 2 and 3 speeds.